-As the entire world tunes into reports of the military crisis in Ukraine, you may find yourself working with families directly impacted by the conflict through friends and family in Ukraine, service members in the family, or stress and fear from news of the violence.
+During reports of military crisis, armed conflict and tragedy, early childhood professionals may find themselves with families directly impacted by the conflict through friends and family, service members in the family, or stress and fear from news of the violence.

 ZERO TO THREE suggests these tips for parents and caregivers of babies and young children facing trauma: